 , bath, shower, whb and WC.
 Hair dryer.
 Central heating.
 Rent

 inclusive of electricity and gas.
-Duvets and bed linen provided.
+Duvets, bed linen and towels provided.
 Free

 smokers only.
 3pm